Kandru/cs2-funny-hostages/README.md

 This plug-in grabs my old idea from our Counter-Strike:Source Community Server and implements it in CS2.
 The hostages are a bit boring (nowadays more then in CS:S anyway) and this plug-in plays sounds for them:

-- Specific sounds for terrorists
+- Specific sounds for terrorists if nearby
-- Specific sounds for counterTerrorists
+- Specific sounds for counterTerrorists if nearby
+- Specific sounds when grabbing a hostage
+- Specific sounds when loosing a hostage

+## Road Map

+- implement on hurt event (only if we can stop current hurt sounds)
+- implement on kill event (only if we can stop current kill sounds)
+- change skin of hostage if possible else change color depending on hostage type

 ## Installation